AndyLPK247/pyohio-2019-web-ui-testing/README.md

 This tutorial requires Python 3.6 or higher.
 You can download the latest Python version from [Python.org](https://www.python.org/downloads/).

-Once Python is installed, install pipenv.
+This tutorial also requires [pipenv](https://docs.pipenv.org/).
-Run `pip install pipenv` from the command line.
+To install pipenv, run `pip install pipenv` from the command line.

 For Web UI testing, you will need to install the latest version of [Google Chrome](https://www.google.com/chrome/).
 You can use other browsers with Selenium WebDriver,